 An enhanced lifetime mortgage could allow more cash to be released from your property than a standard lifetime mortgage, depending on lifestyle and medical factors that are taken into consideration.
 These factors include health and lifestyle issues such as weight, blood pressure, medical conditions and whether or not you smoke.
 Like lifetime mortgages, enhanced lifetime mortgages are secured against your home.

-With a home reversion plan an investment company buys, or arranges for someone else to buy, part or all of your property.
+With a home reversion plan, a home reversion provider will buy part, or all of your property.
 You receive the sale proceeds as cash which can be paid as regular instalments or as a single cash lump sum and retain the right to live in your home for the rest of your life.

 You will receive less than the full market value of your home, because the buyer cannot re-sell the property until you die or move permanently into long-term care.

 The minimum age for these plans is usually higher than for lifetime mortgages.

 On any home reversion plan the Saga Equity Release Service recommends, you retain the right to stay in your property rent-free for the rest of your life.